SEC

 The complexity of technology such as outside messenger services like WhatsApp creates a number of challenges as far as tracking and retaining these communications.
 As more and more interactions, both internally and externally, are being conducted on mobile or non-work devices, tracking and keeping those records has become increasingly difficult.

-There have been a number of enforcements related to record keeping violations.
+In 2023, there were a number of enforcements by the SEC related to the use of unauthorized communications platforms by market participants.
 Two large violations that have occurred more recently include:

 SteelEye Record Keeping